Stichting Pensioenfonds Zorg en Welzijn

-Stichting Pensioenfonds Zorg en Welzijn (known as PFZW, formerly PGGM, translation: "Pension Fund for Care and Well-Being") is the second largest pension fund in the Netherlands.
-As of 31 December 2014, PFZW had total assets under management of €161.7 billion ($183 billion, 1EUR=1.13USD) and around $682.6 million revenue.
+Stichting Pensioenfonds Zorg en Welzijn (PFZW), (lit.
+'Pension Fund for Care and Well-Being') is a Dutch pension fund for health care and welfare sector.
+It is the second largest pension fund in the Netherlands.
+PFZW uses the PGGM brand to market its asset management services.

+As of 2014, PFZW had total assets under management of €161.7 billion ($183 billion, 1EUR=1.13USD) and around $682.6 million revenue.

+History

-PFZW's predecessor, PGGM, was founded in June 1969 through the combination of several smaller Dutch pension funds in the healthcare industry.
+PFZW's predecessor, PGGM, was founded in June 1969 through the merger of several smaller Dutch pension funds in the healthcare industry.
 In 1970, PGGM assumed responsibility for the pensions of employees throughout the health care and social work sectors in the Netherlands.
 In 1972, PGGM moved to its current headquarters in Zeist, Netherlands.

 PFZW is as a non-profit foundation, controlled by trade unions and employers from the healthcare and social work sectors.
 At the end of 2006, the governing board of what was then known as PGGM adopted a separation between its policy (structuring of pensions) and implementation (managing of assets and payment) functions.
-The pension fund (the foundation) continues to formulate pension policy, but was renamed Stichting Pensioenfonds Zorg en Welzijn (PFZW), and a newly created cooperative PGGM now manages the fund’s €161.7 billion of assets under management.
-This separation, which took effect in January 2008, was taken in response to new legislation passed in the Netherlands that would limit PGGM’s ability to offer related financial services.
+The pension fund (the foundation) continues to formulate pension policy, but was renamed Stichting Pensioenfonds Zorg en Welzijn (PFZW), and a newly created cooperative PGGM managed the fund’s €161.7 billion of assets under management.
+This separation, which took effect in January 2008 and was taken in response to new legislation passed in the Netherlands that would limit PGGM’s ability to offer related financial services.